alexle/alexle.github.com/posts/5-hour-radiator.markdown

 5 Hour Radiator Replacement
 03-25-2011

 I was driving home from work the other day when I noticed my car's heat gauge slowly past the 50% mark.
 This odd behavior was more alarming due to the puddles of liquid seen beneath my engine recently.
-And to the check engine light that had been on for over 5 weeks..
+And to the check engine light  which had been on for over 5 weeks..

 Turns out my radiator had a leak.
-I watched a youtube video called [10 Minute Radiator Replacement (Most Cars)][1] and thought to myself, "that doesn't look that hard.."
+I watched a youtube video called [10 Minute Radiator Replacement (Most Cars)][1] and thought to myself, "That doesn't look too hard.."

-A couple hours later, that thought was replaced with "what were you thinking alex".
+A couple hours later, that thought was replaced with "What were you thinking Alex".
 I got some help from an old friend and was able to finish around the 5 hour mark.
 It takes most auto shops 30min to replace a radiator.
 My back hurts and my hands are scuffed up, but overall it was a satisfying and good learning experience.

 <p>
 <img class="pure-img center" src="/static/rad1.jpg" alt="acura car new radiator" />